SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

-  Because Swift concurrency can resume on a different thread after a potential suspension point, you can't use elements like thread-local storage, locks, mutexes, and semaphores across suspension points.
-For example, accessing thread-local storage on both sides of a suspension point could produce unintended behaviors.
+  Because Swift concurrency can resume on a different thread after a potential suspension point, you can't use elements like thread-local storage, locks, mutexes, or semaphores across suspension points.
+  For example, accessing thread-local storage on both sides of a suspension point could produce incorrect results.

   ```swift
   let customThreadLog = "CustomThreadLog"